BMW i8 2014 price, release date & specs

-The BMW i8 supercar will cost from £99,845 when it goes on sale next year
+The BMW i8 supercar will be priced from £99,845, when it goes on sale in the summer

 BMW i8 dealers

-The i8 will be sold alongside the BMW i3, via a new network of special i dealers.
-Currently just 46 of BMW's 153 showrooms will be authorised to sell and service the i8.
+The i8 will be sold at special ‘i’ dealers alongside the electric/hybrid BMW i3.
+Roughly a third of BMW showrooms in the UK are currently authorised to sell and service the i8.

 Future BMW electric cars